cesium/shell-basics/talk.md

 ## What are they

-Aatomate the process of installing, upgrading, configuring, and removing software
+Automate the process of installing, upgrading, configuring, and removing software

 ## Advanced Package Tool